 Consider starting your day with an immunity-boosting lemon ginger tonic.

 If you believe food is medicine, here are some more yummy drinks to boost your immune system.
+Apparently Dr. Fauci himself suggests we take vitamin D and vitamin C.

 IMPORTANT!
 Speaking of food...